 Human Behaviour The hardest part of having zero close friends may not be the loneliness — it may be the daily performance required to hide it By Lachlan Brown · Apr 18, 2026

-Human Behaviour The happiest people quietly abandoned beliefs about success, love, purpose, and aging that most people defend their entire lives By Lachlan Brown · Apr 18, 2026
+Human Behaviour Some of the happiest people quietly abandoned beliefs about success, love, purpose, and aging that many people defend for years By Lachlan Brown · Apr 18, 2026

 Human Behaviour People who sit quietly in group conversations pay a specific social cost many people rarely see By Lachlan Brown · Apr 18, 2026